 Q: How much does AWS CloudFormation cost?

 There is no additional charge for using AWS CloudFormation with resource providers in the following namespaces: AWS::*, Alexa::*, and Custom::*.
-In this case you pay for AWS resources (such as Amazon EC2 instances, Elastic Load Balancing load balancers, etc.) created using AWS CloudFormation as if you created them manually.
+In this case, you pay for AWS resources (such as Amazon EC2 instances, Elastic Load Balancing load balancers, etc.) created using AWS CloudFormation just as if you had created them manually.
 You only pay for what you use, as you use it; there are no minimum fees and no required upfront commitments.

 When you use resource providers with AWS CloudFormation outside the namespaces mentioned above, you incur charges per handler operation.
 Handler operations are create, update, delete, read, or list actions on a resource.
 For more information, please refer to our pricing page.